Summary

 Project activity

-• The project is working with the Population in Focus areas of Great Yarmouth and Waveney.
-Four citizen-led communities of practice have been set up following advice from the ARC implementation theme.
+- The project worked with the Population in Focus areas of Great Yarmouth and Waveney.
+Four citizen-led communities of practice were set up following advice from the ARC implementation theme.

 Impact